bevyengine/bevy-website/content/learn/book/introduction/_index.md

     Stability Warning
 </h2>

-Bevy aims to be a general purpose game engine capable of handling any 2D or 3D workload. <span class="warning">Bevy is currently in development: expect APIs changes with every update.</span> If you are currently trying to pick an engine for your game, there is also [Godot Engine](https://godotengine.org) for those looking for an open source game engine built without Rust, yet being is [scriptable with Rust](https://github.com/GodotNativeTools/godot-rust).
+Bevy aims to be a general purpose game engine capable of handling any 2D or 3D workload. <span class="warning">Bevy is currently in development: expect APIs changes with every update.</span> If you are currently trying to pick an engine for your game, there is also [Godot Engine](https://godotengine.org) for those looking for an open source game engine built without Rust, yet is [scriptable with Rust](https://github.com/GodotNativeTools/godot-rust).

-This official book is still very incomplete.
-It will help you get started with the setup and learning the basics, but it does not yet cover most of Bevy's features.
+This official book will help you get started with the setup and learning the basics, but it does not yet cover most of Bevy's features.
 See the [Next Steps](/learn/book/next-steps/) page for links to other, more exhaustive, learning resources you can use.